 Schools Financial Credit Union is headquartered in Sacramento and is the 22nd largest credit union in the state of California.
 It is also the 125th largest credit union in the nation.
 It was established in 1933 and as of December of 2013, it had grown to 266 employees and 113,098 members.
-Schools Financial Credit Union has a A health rating.
+Schools Financial Credit Union's savings rates are 13X the national average, and it has a A health rating.

 Must live, work, worship or attend school in Sacramento, El Dorado, Placer, Sutter, Yuba, Butte, Nevada, San Joaquin, Solano or Yolo County. - See Details

 They have a lot of annoying fees and expensive services compared to other banks.
 There are a lot of fees associated with their Bill Pay service, I would highly recommend against it.
 Direct deposit is the only safe way to get intrest from them.